RJW20/ml-weather-forecasting/README.md

 ![Stacked recurrent dropout network predictions](/figures/temperature/stacked_recurrent_evaluation.png)

+### Closing Thoughts
+The use of a recurrent layer clearly provided better results than using just a dense layer (although all models proved to be more capable than the baseline).
+It also seems as though this is too simple of a problem for stacking recurrent layers to actually provide a benefit, with the recurrent with dropout model proving to be the most accurate on the testing data.

 ## Wind Prediction
 We will attempt to predict the wind vector at the next measurement (in 10 minutes time).
+Note that we will be predicting the wind x and y values, and transferring these into direction and magnitude for displaying the results.
 We will use a window of 60 timesteps (so data spanning 10 hours in this case).
 We will use a training, validation, testing data split of 0.7, 0.2, 0.1.
 The loss used in any model training is the mean squared error, but we will track the mean absolute error (MAE) on the validation and testing datasets.

 ### Baseline
 The common-sense baseline that we should look to beat is to predict that the wind vector in 10 minutes time will be exactly the same as it is now.
 This results in a validation MAE of 0.864 m/s, a test MAE of 0.841 m/s, and the following (sample of) predictions vs targets: